thequietlife/web-hacking/assets/notes.md

 Really well written and great to see someones journey

 Sat 15 Jul
 Reading Bugcrowd's Inside the mind of a hacker 2023.
 Use of AI.
-Need to companies to increase scope.
+Need to companies to increase scope Refresh of SQL injection